 - Offering a platform for connecting composers and performers that fosters community-building, visibility, and collaboration, and

 - Providing a foundation for crowdsourced communities and/or institution-specific forums, difficulty and appropriateness ratings, and eventually a cross-referenced platform for easy extraction of artists’ activity reports.
-Given electroacoustic music’s presence in the academic circles, a number of these features may prove particularly helpful to the higher education institutions, as well as in K-12 instruction and dissemination of the newfound literature.
+Given electroacoustic music’s presence in the academic circles, a number of these features may prove particularly helpful to the higher education institutions, as well as in K-12 (primary and secondary) instruction and dissemination of the newfound literature.

 Although its initial focus is solely on the performance-centric works that involve at least one live musician performing a traditional instrument, the challenge COMPEL aims to address is considerably broader—there are many other subgenres within computer music and beyond that may also benefit from this same approach.
 By tackling what appears to be one of the most preservation demanding subgenres, the ensuing platform is inherently also capable of supporting other, ostensibly less demanding genres, such as the ubiquitous fixed media.